Centaurioun/pulp-stones/references/md/Goga_2008_Pulp_stones.md

 doi:10.1111/j.l365-2591.2008.01374.x
 REVIEW
 Pulp stones: a review
-R. Goga^1^, N. P. Chandler^2^ & A. 0.
-Oginni^3^ \'Private endodontic practice, Johnsonville, Wellington, New Zealand; department of Oral Rehabilitation, School of Dentistry, University of
+R. Goga, N. P. Chandler & A. 0.
+Oginni Private endodontic practice, Johnsonville, Wellington, New Zealand; department of Oral Rehabilitation, School of Dentistry, University of
 Otago, Dunedin, New Zealand; and department of Restorative Dentistry, Obafemi Awolowo University, lie Ife,Nigeria

+## **Abstract**

-Abstract **Goga R, Chandler NP, Oginni AO.** Pulp stones: a review.
+ **Goga R, Chandler NP, Oginni AO.** Pulp stones: a review.
 *International Endodontic Journal,* **41,** 457-468, 2008.
 Pulp stones are a frequent finding on bitewing and periapical radiographs but receive relatively little attention in textbooks.
 A review of the literature was therefore performed, initially using the
 PubMed data­base and beginning the search with 'pulp calcifications' and 'pulp stones'.
 Each term provided more than 400 references, many of which related to pulp calcification in general rather than pulp stones, and focussed largely on the problems these changes presented to clinicians.